slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

 # Nota __very__ Bene
 This post offers a stance on the semantic significance of the different kinds of parameters available in various languages.<br />
-This stance reflects my personal approach to the matter.
+This stance reflects only my personal approach to the matter.